 Goldenberg Mansion

-The Goldenberg mansion was built by a Spanish merchant family, the Eugsters.
-The mansion was later acquired by Jose Moreno Lacalle, a lawyer, writer and Oidor de la Audiencia (Hearing Officer) who was from Granada, Spain.
+The Goldenberg Mansion was built by the Eugsters, a Spanish merchant family.
+The mansion was later acquired by Jose Moreno Lacalle, a lawyer, writer and Oidor de la Audiencia [ Hearing Officer ] who was from Granada, Spain.
 He rebuilt the house incorporating elements of his home region with a Moorish style of architecture.
-He used the finest of Philippine hardwood, pre-fabricated steel from Belgium, marble from Italy and bricks and tiles from Spain.
+He used the finest Philippine hardwood, pre-fabricated steel from Belgium, marble from Italy and bricks and tiles from Spain.

 In 1915, the property was sold to Ricardo Esteban Barretto whose family were the founders of the San Miguel Brewery.
-During the war, it became the residence of a Japanese general and after the war, it became a restaurant-nightclub for American troops called "Ye Olde Mansion"
+During the war, it became the residence of a Japanese general and after the war, it was transformed into a night club for American troops called "Ye Olde Mansion."

 In 1950, the mansion was acquired by a French-Jewish businessman, Michael Goldenberg.
 He lived in the Philippines since 1895.
-At the age of seven in 1896, his father brought him to Bagumbayan to personally witness the execution of our National Hero, Jose Rizal.
+At the age of seven in 1896, his father brought him to Bagumbayan to personally witness the execution of our national hero, Dr. Jose P. Rizal.
 Since then, he became an passionate Rizalist.
 As a businessman, he was able to establish the Goldenberg Department Store in Escolta and acquire the local franchise for the Helene Curtis Shampoo.

 Michael Goldenberg passed away in 1963 and three years after his heirs decided to sell the mansion the First Lady Imelda Romualdez Marcos.
-Mrs. Marcos, like the Teus, also turned it into a guesthouse.
-It was restored and refurbished by National Artist for Architecture, Leandro V. Locsin.
+Mrs. Marcos turned it into a guesthouse, in similar fashion to Teus Mansion.
+It was fully restored and refurbished by National Artist for Architecture, Leandro V. Locsin.

-Notable personalities who were accommodated here were King Hussein and Queen Alia of Jordan, King Juan Carlos and Queen Sofia of Spain when they were still Prince and Princess, Prime Minister Indira Gandhi of India, Prime Minister Pierre Elliot Trudeau (father of PM Justin Trudeau), UN Secretary General Kurt Waldheim, pianist Van Cliburn and ballerinas Dame Margot Fonteyn and Alicia Markova.
+Notable personalities who were accommodated here were King Hussein and Queen Alia of Jordan, King Juan Carlos and Queen Sofia of Spain when they were still Prince and Princess, Prime Minister Indira Gandhi of India, Prime Minister Pierre Elliot Trudeau [PM Justin Trudeau's father] of Canada, UN Secretary General Kurt Waldheim, pianist Van Cliburn and ballerinas Dame Margot Fonteyn and Alicia Markova.

 Renovation photos